 To get the most benefit, try to combine both tightening your abdominal muscles and your stomach while you engage your pelvic floor at the same time.

 The main reason we want to improve our core muscle strength is to take pressure off of the other structures that make up the low back (bones, nerves, discs, and ligaments, etc.).
 Let’s talk about the ligaments since they can commonly be a contributor to lower back pain.
 Ligaments keep the bones in your low back in place and help support the spine.
 Ligaments are partially made up of elastin, which has a rubber band effect so when you bend forward it has a little bit of giving in it.
-However, over time if we put too much tension on the ligaments, it can stretch and not entirely recoil back.
+However, over time if we put too much tension on the ligaments, they can stretch and not entirely recoil back.

 Talk more soon!!